coniadev/chuck/README.md

 Chuck is a lightweight and easily extendable PHP 8.1 web framework.

 > :warning: **Note**: This framework is under active development, some of the listed features are still experimental and subject to change.
-Large parts of the documentation are missing.
+Parts of the documentation are missing or wrong.

 It features: